aksommerville/ecom/README.md

 ## TODO

-- [ ] Sound effects
+- [x] Sound effects
-- [ ] Music -- Just refine the instruments and I think we're done.
+- [x] Music -- Just refine the instruments and I think we're done.
+- [ ] Maybe not Dust Devil for the main theme.
+We need something that gets to the point within like 5 seconds.
+Levels are short.
 - [ ] Hello splash
 - [ ] Victory splash
 - [x] Some display during death and win time.
 Added just "press jump" and I like it.